CROCHET HOOK SIZES: WHY THE FUZZ?

 Crochet Hook Size Cheat Sheet (“Normal Sized –> Huge hooks)

-All of them are available for download if you click the download picture below.
+All of them are available for download on the bottom of the page.
 Finally you can also see them further down on this page, remember to Pin them to find them when in need.

 CROCHET HOOKS TO TRY: